-Our available-for-sale investments consist of investments in the securities of a private company.
-Available-for-sale investments are reported at fair value, which is estimated by us after considering an independent appraisal performed by a reputable appraisal firm, with unrealized gains and losses, if any, recorded in the accumulated other comprehensive loss or income in shareholder's equity.
+In accordance with ASC topic 320 Investments-Debt and Equity Securities. we classify the investments in debt and equity securities as "held-to-maturity", "trading" or "available-for-sale", The securities that we have positive intent and ability to hold to maturity are classified as held-to-maturity securities.
+The securities that are bought and held principally for the purpose of selling them in the near term are classified as trading securities.
+Investments not classified as trading or as held-to-maturity are classified as available-for-sale investments.
+Available-for-sale investments are reported at fair value, which is estimated by management after considering an independent appraisal performed by a reputable appraisal firm, with unrealized gains and losses, if any, recorded in the accumulated other comprehensive loss or income in shareholder's equity.
 Realized gains and losses are reflected in earnings during the year in which the gains and losses are realized.
 An impairment loss on the available-for-sale investments would be recognized in the consolidated statements of comprehensive income when the decline in value is determined to be other-than-temporary.
 Investments with maturities of greater than 12 months are recorded in non-current assets.